-To put it in burger terms, a latke should combine a pub burger's heft with a smash burger's crust, the best of all possible potato worlds.
+To put it in burger terms, a latke should combine a pub burger's heft with a smash burger's crust—the best of all possible potato worlds.

 I'm going to ask that you bear with me on this definition.
 If you prefer your latkes extra thin and crispy or with creamy centers, try these and see if they change your mind.
-If they don't, I'm not going to say what you lovingly made for your family isn't a latke, but we're going to have to agree to disagree.
+If they don't, I'm not going to say that what you've lovingly made for your family isn't a latke, but we're going to have to agree to disagree.

-Some people peel their potatoes for latkes, but for the life of me I can't figure out why.
-Potato peels add pleasant texture and honest potatoey flavor.
-(Plus peeling is a lot of work.)
-Just give your potatoes a good scrubbing under warm water and they're ready to go.
+Some people peel their potatoes for latkes, but for the life of me, I can't figure out why.
+Potato peels add pleasant texture and honest potato-y flavor.
+(Plus, peeling is a lot of work.)
+Just give your potatoes a good scrubbing under warm water, and they'll be ready to go.

 The binder merits more contemplation.
 I use a combination of three binders: eggs, matzo meal, and potato starch.
-Eggs add wholesome flavor, fat, and act as spackle, sucking together ingredients of different shapes and sizes into a single mass.
+Eggs add wholesome flavor and fat and act as spackle, sucking together ingredients of different shapes and sizes into a single mass.
 But eggs aren't enough to keep latkes bound together.

 Starch sucks up moisture like nothing else, and my favorite for latkes is matzo meal, which is nothing more than ground-up matzo (often, beguilingly, not kosher for Passover, the holiday matzo is made for).
-Matzo doesn't win any contests for flavor, but to me, a latke just isn't a latke without that slight crackery taste that matzo meal provides.
+Matzo doesn't win any contests for flavor, but to me, a latke just isn't a latke without that slight cracker-y taste that matzo meal provides.
 And it's far less likely to turn your latkes' insides into a gluey mess than, say, flour.

 Oh, and a note on oil.
-While not really an ingredient in latkes, oil matters.
-First and foremost, don't be afraid to use a lot of it.The latkes will cook faster and more evenly.
+While it's not really an ingredient in latkes, oil matters.
+First and foremost, don't be afraid to use a lot of it; the latkes will cook faster and more evenly that way.
 (And no, they won't be too greasy.)
-If you use too little oil, your exteriors will burn before the insides are cooked through.
+If you use too little oil, the exteriors will burn before the insides are cooked through.

 I also consider a food processor essential, and not just because it's so much easier than grating by hand.
 A hand grater produces thin, flimsy strands of potato that clump together and make for dense, gummy latkes.
-The food processor's grating disk—and if you only use it once a year for latkes that's okay—yields larger, firmer, shoe-string-like threads that give the latke heft and gorgeously lacy edges.
+The food processor's grating disk—and if you use it only once a year for latkes, that's okay—yields larger, firmer, shoestring-like threads that give the latke heft and gorgeously lacy edges.
 That Acme grater may be more traditional, but a food processor makes a latke you can really sink your teeth into.